Snow on the Red Rocks in Sedona

 Early morning at the Red Rock Wilderness in Sedona

-For us this is one of the most magic contrasts in nature: fresh white snow partly covering the red rocks in the American Southwest.
-The town of Sedona and its surrounding Red Rocks Wilderness can turn incredibly beautiful during wintertime.
-But this happens only on rare occasions, usually only once or twice a year.
 We were told that February is the month with the highest chance for snowfall around this town.
 And usually you have to be fast, because the beauty doesn't last but a few hours and soon all the white will be gone again.
 So whenever there is snow in the forecast, don't miss the opportunity.
 It's definitely a great experience!
-But stay safe, Highway 89A may close during inclement weather and also the roads around town can be tricky under these circumstances.
+But stay safe, Highway 89A is frequently closed during inclement weather and also the roads around town can be dangerous then.

 Image data: 1/5 s at f/13, ISO 100; Canon EF16-35mm f/2.8 L II USM, Canon EOS 5D Mark IV